OpenChain-Project/Reference-Material/Training-Courses/Reference-Training-Slides/Official/General-Education/2024-04 Update/OpenChain-Reference-Education-Slides.md

 \- License compatibility is the process of ensuring that license terms do not conflict.

-\- If one license requires you to do something and another prohibits doing that, the licenses conflict - you may not be able to use them together. ~~and are not compatible if the combination of the two software modules trigger the obligations under a license.~~
+\- If one license requires you to do something and another prohibits doing that, the licenses conflict - you may not be able to use them together.

 \- GPL-2.0 and EPL-1.0 each extend their obligations to “derivative works” which are distributed.